shr3jn/fastlane-plugin-huawei_appgallery_connect/README.md

     # if you're uploading aab instead of apk, specify is_aab to true and specify path to aab file on apk_path
     is_aab: true,

-    # package id should be defined if you are submitting app for review
-    package_ids: "com.example.app",

     submit_for_review: false,

     privacy_policy_url: "https://example.com",